 Since few resources existed, describe how you developed the tools and methodology to conduct the evaluation.

-Diana: There was no textbook or template that could be used as an instructional manual.
-Instead, the study had to be a highly customized, analytical and quantitative effort.
+Diana: There was no textbook to consult and no template to follow; the study had to be built from the ground up as a highly customized analytical and quantitative effort.

 How can this work be applied to other projects?